rpng/ov_secondary/ReadMe.md

 	- Additionally, one can "skip" every few frames so the pose graph has less keyframes
 4. Preprocess information of the keyframe
 	- We will store all the global 3d position of features and their corresponding uvs
-	- Additionaly, more features are extracted to help with bag-of-word frame retrivial
+	- Additionally, more features are extracted to help with bag-of-word frame retrieval
 	- These are called `window_keypoints` and `keypoints` respectively
 	- Brief descriptors are extracted for all features
 5. Trying to detect a loop closure